splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

 3. `10.202.4.203:161`
 4. `10.202.4.204:163`

-At the outset, it is essential to determine the specific data to be retrieved from the device.
-By default, SC4SNMP executes a walk of the entire `1.3.6.1`.
-However, conducting a full walk may not always be necessary, especially when the device contains an extensive range of Object Identifiers (OIDs).
-Hence, it is advisable to impose a walk limitation to poll only the required data.

-For instance, if our primary interest is in gathering information about interfaces and some CPU-related statistics, it is recommended to configure the `IF-MIB` family for interfaces and the `UCD-SNMP-MIB` for the CPU.
-This approach ensures that only the necessary data is polled, improving the efficiency of the polling process.

-Within the `scheduler` section in `values.yaml`, two key actions will be taken.
-Firstly, we will define the target group from which the desired data will be polled.
-Secondly, we will establish the specific polling parameters, known as the profile, to determine precisely what data is to be gathered:
+To retrieve data from the device efficiently, first determine the specific data needed.
+Instead of walking through the entire `1.3.6.1`, limit the walk to poll only the necessary data.
+Configure the `IF-MIB` family for interfaces and the `UCD-SNMP-MIB` for CPU-related statistics.
+In the `scheduler` section of `values.yaml`, define the target group and establish the polling parameters, known as the profile, to gather the desired data precisely:

 ```yaml
 scheduler: